LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    otherwise it will return "false".

-   By default, string matching is not case-sensitive unless the optional ``-case`` parameter is passed to the method, while regular expression matching is case-sensitive unless the optional ``-ignoreCase`` parameter is passed to the method.
+   By default, string matching is not case-sensitive unless the optional ``-case`` parameter is passed to the method, but regular expression matching is case-sensitive unless the optional ``-ignoreCase`` parameter is passed to the method.

 .. member:: string->get(position::integer)